 The self-pity passed in the time it took it took to sear a swordfish steak.
 After all, I worked and paid taxes, though sometimes not until IRS threatened to garnish my wages.
 Plus, the food stamp program, I learned, was only two percent of our federal budget, less than half of what taxpayers spend on corporate welfare, though there was never any talk of drug testing corporate welfare recipients.
 And like America itself, the racial makeup of the program was diverse, though still mostly white.

 As my wife and I “came out the pantry” and told others that we were on food stamps, we learned some of our friends, also middle income, were benefiting from the program, including a small business owner with a stay-at-home wife and two kids; a semi-retired couple who worked part-time in the service industry; and a successful doctor.
 Well, the doctor was actually buying food stamps from family members at half value.
 Hey, it beats trading them for explosives.

-After a few months on food assistance, I got a raise, which reduced our monthly benefits.
+After a few months on food assistance, I got an additional contract, which reduced our monthly benefits.
 Then we sold the rental property and used the profits to pay off most of our consumer debt.
 I also treated myself to a new pair of desert boots and bought the family a year-long membership to the Children’s Museum.
 Ballin’!